 04 – Winter Olympics XII opens in Innsbruck, Austria.

 04 – Patty Hearst‘s much-publicised bank robbery trial opens.
-She testifies that she participated under threat of death from her SLA captors, and although expert psychiatric testimony supports her contentions she is found guilty on 20 March and sentenced to seven years in prison.
+She testifies that she participated under threat of death from her SLA captors.
+Although expert psychiatric testimony supports her contentions, she is found guilty on 20 March and sentenced to seven years in prison.

 08 – 14 British mercenaries are executed by a firing squad in Angola.

 09 – Prince Charles takes command of the minehunter HMS Bronington – his first command in the Royal Navy.

 11 – Skater John Curry wins Britain’s first Olympic gold in figure skating in Innsbruck, Austria.
 It is the country’s first medal at the winter games for 12 years.

 12 – An IRA prisoner at Wakefield Prison, England, dies after a 61-day hunger strike.

 13 – Actor Sal Mineo is found stabbed to death in Hollywood.

 15 – More violence erupts between police and anti-busing demonstrators in Boston, USA.

 18 – Sculptor Carl Andre’s controversial pile of bricks goes on show at the Tate Gallery in London.